101 Generator is supported by its audience. When you purchase through links on our site, we may earn an affiliate

 The size of the sump pump can either be 1/3 HP or ½ HP. ½ HP sump pump requires 600-800 watts for running and 1300-1600 watts as starting watts.
 The 1/3 size sump pump requires 800-1000 watts rated and 1500-2150 watts starting wattage for the unit.
 The startup wattage of any device is higher than its required running wattage as it regulates the operation in the first few seconds and drops out the wattage once run continuously.

-For both sized sump pump to power, the best suitable generator is the Champion 4375 portable generator that allows the working for 12 hours with 50 percent load on the tank, while acquiring starting wattage of 4375 watts and rated wattage of 3500 watts.
+For both sized sump pumps to power, the best suitable generator is the Champion 4375 portable generator that allows the working for 12 hours with 50 percent load on the tank while acquiring starting wattage of 4375 watts and rated wattage of 3500 watts.